 See the list of Members and the documents relating to meetings in the Register of Commission Experts Groups.

 In December 2010 the European Commission adopted a Communication on removing cross-border tax obstacles for EU citizens (COM(2010)769 .
 The Communication identifies a number of cross-border tax problems, suggests solutions for discussion and in general announces its intention to promote a discussion on the subject among Member States and stakeholders.

-In December 2011 the Commission published several documents concerning inheritance taxation in the EU i.e. a Communication on Tackling cross-border inheritance tax obstacles within the EU (COM(2011)864) , a Recommendation regarding relief for double taxation of inheritances (2011/856/EU ) and a Working Paper on Non-discriminatory inheritance tax systems: principles drawn from EU case-law (SEC(2011)1488 ).
+In December 2011 the Commission published several documents concerning cross-border inheritance tax issues i.e. a Communication "Tackling cross-border inheritance tax obstacles within the EU" (COM(2011)864) , a Recommendation regarding relief for double taxation of inheritances (2011/856/EU ) and a Working Paper "Non-discriminatory inheritance tax systems: principles drawn from EU case-law" (SEC(2011)1488 ).

 Also in December 2011 the Commission adopted a Communication on Double Taxation in the Single Market (COM(2011)712).
 The Communication identifies problems of double taxation within the EU facing both individuals and companies and suggests possible solutions.

 In April 2014 The Commission services launched two public consultations: one asks for information on tax problems faced by EU citizens when active across borders within the EU and the other for information on cross-border inheritance tax problems within the EU.
 The results of these public consultations are published on the public consultations pages.

 See also the Taxpayers' Web Pages which are designed to provide individuals with tax information, answers to commonly asked tax questions and details of who to contact about tax problems in national administrations and the EU institutions.